ArendPeter/GameMakerGuide/docs/Pong_YourFirstGame/5_GMLBasics.md

 <img src="../../assets/images/ball_random_start_including_hor.gif"/>

-On second thought, I don't like this very much, it's just ... boring 😴
+On second thought, I don't like this very much, it's just ... boring 😴 (but good job on figuring it out 😉 )

 </details>